-I was just finishing up high school when Final Fantasy Versus XIII.
-Boy, what a long journey its been for us.
+I was just finishing up high school when Final Fantasy Versus XIII was revealed.
+Boy, what a long journey it’s been for us.
 We’ve both seen so much in these last ten years, it’s been up and it been down.
 At one point, I was worried I’d never play Versus XIII, which eventually turned into Final Fantasy XV, but I’m happy to tell you that it’s been worth the wait.

 When you begin to play Final Fantasy XV, the first thing you see is the message: “A Final Fantasy for Fans and First-timers.”
 Square Enix has done a commendable job removing stigmata behind the series as being something you simply can’t just jump into.
 It’s also the most drastic departure for the series, something that was sorely needed.